Tien Chiu

 Of course the only problem with this theory was that I didn’t actually have any tank tops.
 Dharma Trading to the rescue!
 I dyed eight tank tops the weekend after I got the tattoo.
 Whew!
 Disaster averted.

 But a girl likes to have some variety.
-So last weekend I dyed eight more, plus a T-shirt for Jamie, who (much to my relief) has FINALLY relented and allowed me to dye something for her.
+So last weekend I dyed eight more, plus a T-shirt for C., who (much to my relief) has FINALLY relented and allowed me to dye something for her.

 Here’s what came out of the dyepots (pardon the less-than-perfect photos; I was in a rush):